 In our IC Markets vs FXCM review, we found that IC Markets offers 65 currency pairs, 23 Indices and 10 cryptocurrencies and MT4 and 5 forex trading platforms.
 FXCM offers 40 currency pairs, 10 trading baskets and 5 different trading platforms.

 Most traders with IC Markets will be one of their RAW spread accounts as these accounts offer IC Market’s best value trading conditions.
 Traders with FXCM are most likely to be using their Standard account.
-This is FXCM’s default account if you trade a minimum 10 million USD on a monthly basis then you will be eligible for FXCM’s Active trader account.
+This is FXCM’s default account if you trade a minimum of 10 million USD on a monthly basis then you will be eligible for FXCM’s Active trader account.
 This is similar to IC Markets RAW Spread Account.

 Both traders allow scalping, hedging and expert advisors (for trading automation).